 “Could you repeat that?”
-Dad sounds faint through the whooshing in my head.
+Dad's voice sounds faint through the whooshing in my head.

 “Mr. Winston left his son, Adam Mannering, thirty million dollars,” Atkins repeats.
-“There are stipulations, of course, but essentially, the bequest is free of restrictions.”
+“There are stipulations, naturally, but the bequest is essentially free of restrictions.”

-“That’s what I thought you said,” Dad answers, sounding remarkably calm, He turns to me and, seeing my expression, frowns.
+“That’s what I thought you said."
+Dad says, sounding remarkably calm, He turns to me and, seeing my expression, frowns.

-My brain only kicks in when Dad touches my arm, and, as realization sets in, my anger and disgust at Winston return tenfold.
+My brain kicks in when Dad grips my arm, and with it, my anger and disgust at Winston return tenfold.

 “I don’t want it!”
-I say, only just short of yelling.
-I stand, my chair nearly toppling over as I to race out.
-I pace the lobby near the elevators, trying to clear the red fog from my brain.
-I’m not sure how long it takes before Dad appears, and when he does, he presses a button before patting me on the back.
+I practically yell and stand, my chair nearly toppling over as I to race out.
+In the lobby, I pace near the elevators, trying to clear the red fog from my brain.
+I’m not sure how long it takes for Dad to appear, and when he does, he presses a button before patting me on the back.

-“I know this is a shock and that you’re upset, Son, but let’s not discuss it until we get home.
+“I know this is a shock and that you’re upset, Son.
+We'll discuss everything when we get home.
 I want you to enjoy the rest of the day and take time to digest everything.
-I have the letters, which I think you should read, but I won’t rush you,” he says as we descend to ground level.
+I think you should read the letters, " he says, patting his jacket, but I won’t rush you.".

-“Adam, it’s not our money, it’s yours.
-And no, I said no such thing.
-We’ll discuss this when you’ve calmed down and after your mom and I have had time to talk.”
+“Adam, it’s not our money; it’s yours.
+And no, I said nothing of the kind.
+Now, we’ll discuss this when you’ve calmed down and after your mom and I have talked.”

-Out on the street, Dad hails a cab, and we return to the hotel for a quick change of clothing before leaving again.
-We visit The Statue of Liberty and Ellis Island first.
+Out on the street, Dad hails a cab, and we return to the hotel to change our clothes before leaving to visit The Statue of Liberty.
+Ellis Island is next.
 From there, we make our way to the Empire State building and walk to the top so we can tell Mom and Cait we did.
 While visiting the gift shop, I buy a snow globe for Mom and a sparkly key chain for Cait.
-Dad and join a tour of the Yankees Stadium next, where I get Matt an official Rawlings Major League baseball.
-I admire it so much that Dad gets me one too.
+Dad and I join a tour of the Yankees Stadium next, where I get Matt an official Rawlings Major League baseball.
+I like it so much that Dad gets me one too.

-We try to forget the morning’s events, but there are times when either Dad or I lapse into silence.
-I'm sure that, like me, he’s thinking about the meeting with Mr. Atkins.
-I have no idea what else Dad may have learned after I left the room, and right now, I honestly don’t care.
-I meant what I said about not wanting to know or have anything to do with the Winston family.
+We try to forget the morning’s events, but there are times when either one of us goes quiet.
+I'm sure Dad's thinking about the meeting with Mr. Atkins too.
+I have no idea what else he learned after I left the room, but right now, I really don’t care.
+I'm serious about not wanting to know or have anything to do with the Winston family.

-After wandering around and doing some shopping, mostly for Cait and me, Dad announces that we need to visit Tiffany’s on Fifth Avenue.
+After wandering around and doing some shopping, mainly for Cait and me, Dad announces that we need to visit Tiffany’s on Fifth Avenue.
 I discovered, years ago, that Mom loves old Hollywood movies.
-So, I’m not surprised, when I ask, that Dad tells me Tiffany’s is a jewelry store and relates a long-winded description of a movie, Breakfast at Tiffany’s, apparently one of Mom's favorites.
-The store, he says, is an icon, and every discerning woman would love to receive a piece of jewelry from it.
+When I ask what and why Tiffany's, he tells me it's a jewelry store and then describes some movie called Breakfast at Tiffany’s, which, apparently, is a favorite of Mom's.
+The store, he explains, is iconic, and any discerning woman would love a piece of jewelry from it.

 “Not going to happen,” I mutter.

 “What?
-You haven’t met someone who’s made your heart pound yet?” he jokes and, despite my best efforts not to react, my face heats.
+You haven’t met someone who makes your heart flip yet?” he jokes, and, despite wanting to appear indifferent, my ears heat.

-I haven’t met anyone who’s made my heart pound, but other parts of my body have most definitely been affected by girls.
+I haven’t met anyone who’s made my heart flip, but other parts of my body have definitely been reacted girls.
 Natalie Jones, especially.

-I spend most of the flight home staring out into the night, thankful that it’ll be too late for long conversation when we get home.
-When we arrive, I greet Mom and Cait and immediately excuse myself to go upstairs, where I visit the bathroom before going straight to bed.
+I spend most of the flight home staring out at the dark sky, thankful that it’ll be too late for a long conversation when we get home.
+When we arrive, I greet Mom and Cait and immediately excuse myself to go upstairs where I visit the bathroom and go straight to bed.

-“I said tomorrow, Caitlin,” he says firmly, and I assume she’d argued because he hardly ever takes that tone with Cait— with either of us, in fact.
-I'm sure, though, that Dad won’t wait until the morning to fill Mom in.
+“I said tomorrow, Caitlin."
+Dad sounds stern, and I assume she’d argued because he hardly ever uses that tone with Cait— with either of us, actually.

-A sharp pain in my shin brings me back to the present.
-I force my eyes open to glare at Cait.
+A sharp whack on my shin brings me back to the present.
+I open my eyes to glare at Cait.

 “Well, what?
 Damn, Cait!”
 I yell when glancing at the clock.
 It's seven fucking o-clock.
 On a Saturday!

-She pulls my pillow out, making my head hit the mattress with a thump, then pummels me with it until I struggle to sit up.
+She yanks my pillow, making my head hit the mattress with a thump, then pummels me with it until I sit up.

 “Here.
 Can I go back to sleep now?”
 She hits me again.

 “Stop!
 You do not want to start a fight with me,” I threaten.
-Cait brandishes the pillow aloft—my only one—and grins smugly.
+Cait waves the pillow in front of my face—my only one—and grins smugly.

 “Tell me what happened,” she demands.

 “Wait!
-This first—” she decides, flinging herself onto my bed before opening the box.
-She smiles at me, dangling the chain from a finger.
+This first—” she decides, flinging herself onto my bed and opening the box.
+She grins appreciatively while dangling the chain from a finger.

 “Thanks,” she says.
 “Now, spill.”